bsiepe/network-multiverse/README.md

 ## Structure

 ### `data/`
-Contains the raw data to reproduce our empirical analyses
+Contains the fitted models for the reference analysis.
+The raw data can be obtained from the original publications which are linked in the preprint.

 ### `output/`
-Contains the summarized results of both the multiverse analyses as well as the supplementary simulation study
+Contains the summarized results of both the multiverse analyses as well as the supplementary simulation study.

 ### `scripts/`
 Contains all scripts needed to reproduce the results.
 The main analysis script is **gimme-multiverse.Rmd**.